pfalfa/whitepaper/src/chapter_4.md

 # Identity Hub Service

-Pfalfa Identity served as decentralized identity hub inside Pfalfa Platform.
+Pfalfa Identity Hub served as decentralized identity hub inside Pfalfa Platform.
 It's based on decentralized, peer to peer with public/private key cryptography [GunDB SEA API](https://gun.eco/docs/SEA)

 It feature similar to what centralized services offer such as Facebook Login but with fundamentally difference on the backend since Pfalfa will not store password/private key in the server nor transport between server.
 The private key of user will be kept on the user device.